fbeek/pimatic-maxcul/README.md

       ]
     }

-"$tempsensor.temperature" is a room temperature variable.
+"$tempsensor.temperature" is for example a room temperature variable.

 ---------------